akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “That I would consider it.”
 Harold’s eyes were tired.
 “He is a knight.
 He has the king’s favour.
 He could protect this place when I am gone.”

 “But who would protect me?
 Father, you taught me to observe the seasons.
 To know when the first snow will come.
-And mother taught me to tell a friend from not, no matter whether they be a bird, a man or a beast.”
+And mother taught me to tell friend from foe, no matter if a bird, a man or a beast.”

 She went to the window, watching the last light fade over the fields.

 “I have watched him.
 When he thinks no one is listening, he speaks of ‘improving’ the manor.
 He asks the reeve how many ploughs we have, how many oxen.
 He asked the nurse whether the river floods in spring.”

-“It is not me he wants,” Beatrice said.
-“And he would as soon turn us out without a crust or a thread as... as easily as he would look at his reflection in a bucket.”
+“Surely it is not me he wants, but the hall,” Beatrice said.
+“I think he would as soon turn us out without a crust or a thread as... as easily as he would look at his reflection in a bucket.”

-Harold said nothing.

 “He is a landowner,” Harold said.
 “These are the things landowners ask.”

+Harold and Beatrice both sighed.
+This was no minor knight, but a man with connections in the royal court.

-“He asked whether the king’s writ runs here, or whether the sheriff’s men are needed to keep order.”
+“Father, he asked whether the king’s writ runs here, or whether the sheriff’s men are needed to keep order.”

 Harold’s expression shifted.

 Beatrice turned to face him.
-“I will marry when I must.
-But not to a man who sees our people as livestock to be counted.
+“I shall marry when I must.
+But not to a man who sees our people as livestock, as coin to be counted.
 Not for Stanwey, Father.”

 ---

+### Sir Guy's secret

-She discovered the truth three days later.
+She confirmed the truth three days later.

-She had gone to the nurse’s farm to collect eggs, taking the path along the river.
+It was an overcast day with signs of rain.
+She had gone to the nurse’s farm to collect eggs, taking the path along the river to the crossing.
 The alders were bare, the reeds brown, but the geese were upset, honking and splashing uneasily in the shallows.
+She heard voices coming through the trees and bracken.
-She was halfway down the lane when she heard voices.

-Sir Guy was there, standing with the nurse outside the poultry shed.
+She was halfway up the track when she spied Sir Guy, standing with the nurse, by the poultry shed.
 He had ridden alone this time, his horse tied to a post.

-“The old man is either stubborn or just plain senile.”
+“That old man is either stubborn or just plain senile.”
 His voice was low, impatient.
 “The estate will surely escheat to the crown within five years.
-The king’s justices will see it.
-Since when can a daughter hold thegn’s land without a husband?
+The king’s justices will see it.”

+“Since when can a daughter hold thegn’s land without a husband,” he scoffed.
 Every loose tongue shares how she has refused every man her father has ever brought.
 She is insolent, foolish, or both.
 But the land is good.
 The wool from the southern fields alone is worth—”

 Sir Guy stopped as his horse bolted past them at a gallop, heading for the river crossing.
 His normally low smooth voice voice turned into yell with un-knightly words that would make a pig blush.
 He took off, scattering the geese, running after his mount, as though chased by a swarm of bees.
 Far behind him, the nurse doubled over in a fit of laughter, slapping her leg at the comedy of the scene.